boom-deva/know-your-ai/README.md

 ## Sources
 **Images**
 <br>
 I hand-selected images from each of these sources.
 Keep in mind that many royalty-free stock photo resources do not include a wide variety of emotion expression images.
 The Kanade and Brazilian FEI databases do not allow me to republish or share the images from their databases.
-Therefore when running this notebook, you can only start by uploading the csv file containing pixel data. **Because image rights for certain images, this notebook can only be used for research purposes, and no images from this notebook shall be reproduced elsewhere.**
+Therefore when running this notebook, you can only start by uploading the csv file containing pixel data. **Because of image rights for certain images, this notebook can only be used for research purposes, and no images from this notebook shall be reproduced elsewhere.
+Appropriate image credit is given where necessary.**
   - [Vice’s Gender Spectrum Collection](https://broadlygenderphotos.vice.com)
   - [Flickr](https://www.flickr.com/)
   - [Pexels](https://www.pexels.com/)